anytizer/locatronics.cs/readme.md

 ## General working
-It creates a local searchable database of your organizer bins and their placements within your racks.
+ - Creates a local searchable database of your organizer bins and their placements within your racks.

 ## Info